🥊 MACD vs. RSI: The Heavyweight Championship

 Weaknesses:

 - False Signals: In a strong trend, RSI can stay “Overbought” for weeks while price keeps rocketing up.
 Selling here is suicide.
+I blew my first $500 account doing exactly this.

 Round 2: The MACD (The Marathon Runner)